Receiving notifications via polling

 Redox then has enough data to send one traditional scheduling update for that patient to your system.

-In this example, Redox receives relevant scheduling updates from the integrated system, processes them as what-has-changed notifications, then delivers them to your endpoints as if the EHR system sent a scheduling update themselves.
+In this example, Redox receives relevant scheduling updates from the integrated system and processes them as what-has-changed notifications.
+Then we deliver them to your endpoints as if the EHR system sent a scheduling update themselves.
 Neat, huh?